designftw/chat-lib/README.md

 ## Getting Started

 The interface we expose is the [Client](Client.html).
+It should be possible to complete the assignment by using the methods on the Client to create, read, update, and delete data.
 In the starter code the Client is exposed in the `onAccountLoggedIn` method.
 When in doubt check out the documentation or ask the course staff.

+The client exposes three events which will be useful for displaying a live chat. [onDeleteMessage](global.html#event:onDeleteMessage), [onNewMessage](global.html#event:onNewMessage), [onUpdateMessage](global.html#event:onUpdateMessage).

 <!-- ### Private Payloads